RayWillett/stats_project/README.md

 #Project spec:

-~~a. start with a known quadratic~~ - Ray
+* ~~a. start with a known quadratic~~ - Ray
-~~b. generate perfect data along that quadratic~~ -Ray ~~c. generate noise ~~ -Ray
+* ~~b. generate perfect data along that quadratic~~ -Ray
+* ~~c. generate noise ~~ -Ray
-~~d. add the noise to the perfect data; graph the result~~ Ray ~~e. fit a straight line to the noisy data; add that to the graph -Ray
+* ~~d. add the noise to the perfect data; graph the result~~ -Ray
+* ~~e. fit a straight line to the noisy data; add that to the graph -Ray

-f. compute the residual at some particular x-value (either near the middle of the x range, or near the end, but not near where the straight line crosses the known quadratic)
+* f. compute the residual at some particular x-value (either near the middle of the x range, or near the end, but not near where the straight line crosses the known quadratic)

-g. record the residual, add it to a histogram (plan on maybe 30 bins since sqrt(1000) is about 30)
+* g. record the residual, add it to a histogram (plan on maybe 30 bins since sqrt(1000) is about 30)

-h. repeat at step c, maybe 1000 times (not showing each of the 1000 as a separate frame in the movie.
+* h. repeat at step c, maybe 1000 times (not showing each of the 1000 as a separate frame in the movie.
 Maybe show 1 frame per second for 4 seconds, then 2 frames per second for 4 seconds, then 4 frames/sec for 4 sec, then 8 frames/sec for 4 sec, etc.).
 At some point (above 30 frames/sec?) you can just stop showing individual frames and jump to the finished histogram.

-i.
+* i.
 On the resulting histogram, make the 0 mark clear, and also compute the mean and SD of the recorded residuals and show them on the graph, numerically and graphically.